 Rosemary Garlic Crushed Potatoes with Lemon Chive Aioli is a beautiful side dish with country French elegance!
-Buttery Yukon Gold Potatoes are cooked, crushed, then brushed with an herb-infused olive oil and baked again for the ultimate “twice-baked” potato!
+Buttery Yukon Gold Potatoes are cooked, crushed, then brushed with herb-infused olive oil and baked again for a crunchy exterior and creamy interior!

-Because France is filled with amazing markets and we had access to a kitchen, we made dinner for our hosts one night to thank them for their incredible hospitality.
+Because France is filled with amazing markets and we had access to a kitchen on the barge, we made dinner for our hosts one night to thank them for their incredible hospitality.
 A dish similar to this was on our menu.

-Brush with a rosemary and garlic-infused olive oil, then place them back in the oven.
+- Brush with rosemary and garlic-infused olive oil, then place them back in the oven.

-While the potatoes are baking and developing a wonderful crispy bottom, whisk together the aioli.
-An aioli is basically a garlic-infused mayonnaise the French often serve with potatoes.
+- While the crushed potatoes are baking and developing a wonderful crispy bottom, whisk together the aioli.
+Aioli is basically a garlic-infused mayonnaise the French often serve with potatoes.
 My version is kicked up with lemon and fresh chives.